tazim5032/pico-worker-client/README.md

-# MicroTask Project
+# MicroTask - A Micro-Task and Earning Platform

 Welcome to the MicroTask Project!
 This project is a micro-task management system with different user roles and functionalities, allowing task creation, task completion, and financial transactions for task rewards.
 The live version of the project can be found [here](https://micro-task-55c95.web.app/).

 - [Live Link](https://micro-task-55c95.web.app/).

-- Admin email: tazim@gmail.com
+- Admin Email: tazim@gmail.com
 - Admin Password: Aaaaaa

 ## Table of Contents